Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Related Work

 These multi-view counting methods are mainly based on hand-crafted low-level features and regression or detection/tracking frameworks.
 Regression-based methods only give the global count, while detection/tracking methods cannot cope well with occlusions when the scene is very crowded.
 In contrast to these works, our approach is based on predicting the ground-plane density map in the 3D world by fusing the information across camera views using DNNs.
 Two advantages of our approach are the abilities to learn the feature extractors and fusion stage in end-to-end training, and to estimate the spatial arrangement of the crowd on the ground plane.
 While the previous methods are mainly tested on PETS2009, which only contains low/moderate crowd numbers on a walkway, here we test on a newly collected dataset comprising a real-world scene of a street intersection with large crowd numbers, vehicles, and occlusions.

 A preliminary conference version of this work appears in \cite{zhang2019wide}.
-This paper contains the following extensions: 1) more details about the scale selection module are added, specifically the rationale of the multi-view scale selection guided by the distance map; 2) a new rotation selection module is proposed to consider the stretching effect of the fixed average-height projection, which further boosts the performance compared to the model in \cite{zhang2019wide}; 3) \add{more experiments and ablation studies, including experiments showing how multi-cameras improve single-view counting performance for each multi-camera counting methods, experiments with more backbone networks, comparison results with different module settings and methods and on another test set in DukeMTMC.}
+This journal version contains the following extensions: 1) more details about the scale selection module are added, specifically the rationale of the multi-view scale selection guided by the distance map; 2) a new rotation selection module is proposed to consider the stretching effect of the fixed average-height projection, which further boosts the performance compared to the model in \cite{zhang2019wide}; 3) \zqq{more experiments and ablation studies, including more evaluation metrics (MAE, MSE, NAE and GAME), experiments of new and updated comparison methods (`feature concatenation', `stitching', and updated 'Detection+ReID' method), experiments showing how multi-cameras improve single-view counting performance for each multi-camera counting methods, more ablation studies on the rotation modules (filter number, layer number and quantization angle), experiments with more recent backbone networks, comparison results with different module settings and methods and on another test set in DukeMTMC, and the running speed comparison of different methods.}

+\zqq{Finally, following our conference paper (Zhang and Chan 2019), a subsequent work \citep{zheng2021learning} enhances the late fusion model's performance by modeling the correlation between each pair of views for cross view fusion.}